djjulia/BusAssignment/README.md

-Sure!
-Here's a fun README for your BusAssignment project:

-vbnet
-Copy code
 # 🚌 Bus Adventure: Mapping the Route to Fun! 🗺️

 Welcome to Bus Adventure, where we turn a simple bus route into an exciting journey through the city streets! 🎉